How do I drink safely with my roommates?

 A CULTURE OF WELLNESS

-To cultivate a holistically well and safe campus community.
+We strive to cultivate a holistically well and safe campus community.
 We believe that wellness is the foundation of success and that equitable access to inclusive wellness services, education and support will create a more resilient, thriving University of Utah.

 WE'RE HERE TO HELP